Postgraduate MSc/PgDip/PgCert

 The Psychology of Digital Experiences

-You will gain a comprehensive understanding of the psychological factors involved in usable, accessible and inclusive designs in technology and understand how humans interact with computers.
+You will gain a comprehensive understanding of the psychological factors involved in usable, accessible and inclusive designs in technology and work on a design brief to develop skills in human-centred design and user research.

 Semester three